IkuoShige/whiteline_simulator_cpp/README.md

 ## License

-MIT License - See LICENSE file for details
+Apache-2.0 - See LICENSE file for details

 ## Contributing